Abdallah-Afifi/Analysis-of-Sorting-Algorithms/README.md

 Develop the Final Report: Develop the final report of the project in the format provided.
 Include all UML diagrams, class structure and class header files, source code, and a small readme with your names, IDs, and sections you are registered in.

+Milestone #1 (April 24th): Deliver all UML diagrams, class structure and class header files for your project, as well as a small readme with your names, IDs, and sections you are registered in.

+Milestone #2 (May 13th): You are to deliver a final report of the project as in the attached format, as well as all source code.

 # Objectives

 Abdallah: